Final NRC: Who can view their names today

 19 lakh left out of final NRC: What next

 Hajela said that the process of receipt of NRC Application Forms started during the end of May 2015 and ended on 31st August 2015.
 A total of 3,30,27,661 members applied through 68,37,660 applications.
-The particulars submitted by the applicants were taken up for scrutiny to determine eligibility of their inclusion in NRC.
+The particulars submitted by the applicants were taken up for scrutiny to determine the eligibility of their inclusion in NRC.

 The exercise of NRC Update is a mammoth exercise involving around 52,000 State Government officials working for a prolonged period.